Last Updated: March 18, 2026 by Nagabhushanam Peddi

 Reserve Your Rhode Island Business Entity Name

 Rhode Island’s Secretary of State Business Services Division handles all LLC naming questions and requests.
-Business names can be reserved for 120 days.
-There is no provision for name reservation renewal except for Limited Partnerships.
+Business names can be reserved for 120 days and cannot be renewed (you can file a new reservation once the original period expires).

 After choosing a name for your LLC, take the next step and create a unique logo with our Free Logo Generator.